ibm-cloud-docs/watsonxdata/working_with_milvus.md

 - For more information about single-vector and multi-vector search, see [Vector similarity search](https://milvus.io/docs/single-vector-search.md).
 - For more information about hybrid (multi-vector) search, see [Hybrid search](https://milvus.io/docs/multi-vector-search.md).
+- For more information about hybrid with GroupBy search, see the GroupBy Enhancements section in [Hybrid GroupBy search](https://milvus.io/docs/release_notes.md#v250).

 ## Conducting a query based on scalar filtering in Milvus
 {: #working_with_milvus-06}